Packing & Preparing

 Mentone, Alabama 35984

 FedEx may advise that your duffel bag should be packed inside a corrugated box or other heavy duty box.
-You can purchase heavy duty boxes from The UPS Store, Kinko’s, etc. Your box will be saved at camp (as long as it’s still in good condition) and the duffel bag will be shipped home in the same box.
-Trunks do not need to be boxed.
+You can purchase heavy duty boxes from The UPS Store, Kinko’s, etc. Trunks do not need to be boxed.
 Please check with FedEx for weight and size limitations.
-Any shipping charges will be added to your camper’s final bill.
+Plan to have your shipment arrive 3-5 business days prior to Opening Day.